 Education & Training – Interns and Residents

-This year's retreat will be held at the Salem Waterfront Hotel in Salem, Massachusetts on June 1-2, 2013.
+This year's CRIT Program retreat will be held at the Cliff House in Ogunquit, Maine, from May 31-June 1, 2014.
 We invite Chief Residents and their Program Directors from all departments to attend this unique training program.

 The overall goal of CRIT is to foster collaboration among disciplines in the management of complex older patients.

 The secondary goals are:

 The CRIT Program takes place over the course of two days and focuses on an unfolding interactive surgical case divided into three modules following a geriatric patient from presentation to the emergency department to hospital discharge.
 Each module includes evidence-based mini-lectures on topics in geriatrics, small group interactive exercises, and seminars designed to enhance teaching and leadership skills.
 Chief Residents and Program Directors also attend two or three consultation sessions to develop an action plan for a project to be carried out through the Chief Residency year.

 Now entering its 10th consecutive year, over 155 chief residents and 44 faculty mentors have participated in the Boston Medical Center (BMC) CRIT program, representing 17 medical and surgical disciplines.
 Participating specialties have included Internal Medicine, Otolaryngology, Anesthesiology, Rehabilitation Medicine, Family Medicine, Neurology, Ophthalmology, Podiatry, Psychiatry, Cardiothoracic Surgery, Urology, Emergency Medicine, General Surgery, Orthopedic Surgery and Obstetrics & Gynecology, Dermatology and Pathology.